We all need a degree of mobile phone security awareness if we are to protect our equipment in a rapidly evolving cyber security crisis.

 We are all one click away from infecting our devices with malware that could ruin our lives.
 Smartphones are being increasingly targeted with malware through methods such as legitimately looking, but infected apps, and when we consider the fact that Smartphones, and even tablet computers, are generally less secure than traditional computers, this underlines the need to improve our mobile phone security awareness.

-In this article we take a look at what you can do to improve the security of your mobile phone, including creative PIN codes, network connectivity and application management.
+In this article, we take a look at what you can do to improve the security of your mobile phone, including creative PIN codes, network connectivity and application management.
 We also look at a list of other hints and tips you can take on board to protect your mobile.

 One of the first steps you should take is to put a good PIN code or Key lock code on to your device.
-Reports suggest over 50% of Smartphones do not have a form of password security for authorised access (when switched on or woken from standby).
+Reports suggest over 50% of Smartphones do not have a form of password security for authorized access (when switched on or woken from standby).

 Traditional PINs are where you enter a 4-6 digit code each time you want to access your mobile phone.
 Often a biometric authentication can be added, such as a fingerprint or retinal scan.

-Whilst this is OK, there are techniques that can interpret what your PIN code is, which means a PIN in itself, even when changed regularly, is not most secure method of locking your Smartphone available.
+Whilst this is OK, there are techniques that can interpret what your PIN code is, which means a PIN in itself, even when changed regularly, is not the most secure method of locking your Smartphone available.

 Android devices incorporate a pattern lock, or dot lock facility, which is a more efficient method than entering passwords or PIN's, and due to random patterns, improves device security.